-Zachary Watterson’s stories appear in Chicago Quarterly Review, River Styx, and Commentary’s Summer Fiction.
-His essays appear in The Paris Review Daily, The Massachusetts Review, Post Road, and the W.W.
+Zachary Watterson’s work has appeared in Chicago Quarterly Review, The Paris Review Daily, Commentary’s Summer Fiction, River Styx, Massachusetts Review, Post Road, Glimmer Train’s Writers Ask, The Stranger, Litro, American Short Fiction online, and the W.W.
 Norton anthology called Inheriting the War: Poetry and Prose By Descendants of Vietnam Veterans and Refugees.
 His work has received a Pushcart Prize nomination, and has been honored in the Best American Essays series.
 He is the recipient of fellowships from the Elizabeth George Foundation and the Jentel Arts Foundation and work-study scholarships to the Bread Loaf Writers’ Conference.
-He holds an MFA in fiction from the University of Washington, where he received the Richard Blessing Award and the Eugene Van Buren Prize for Fiction.
-An audio documentary he coproduced is a Finalist for The Missouri Review’s 2021 Miller Audio Prize.
+He taught theater and writing in prisons in Jackson, Ypsilanti, and Ann Arbor, Michigan, through the Prison Creative Arts Project, and in Seattle and Gig Harbor, Washington.
+He presently lives with his family in Philadelphia and is at work on a novel and a memoir.

 - An excerpt from the novel, Blacktop Ocean, appears as a stand-alone story called "Orleans Parish" in the June 2020 issue of Chicago Quarterly Review.
 Click here to purchase a copy of the issue of Chicago Quarterly Review.

 - Publisher's Weekly calls Inheriting the War a "penetrating and powerful collection [that] brings together some of the most talented, haunted voices of those affected by the Vietnam War."
 Read the review here.